Burt Reynolds, star of film, TV and tabloids, dead at 82

 “For two years I couldn’t get a job,” he told the AP in 1990.
 “I had to take five physicals to get a job.
 I had to take the pictures that were offered to me.
 I did action pictures because I was trying to prove that I was well.”

+Reynolds later said that at the same time he became addicted to the prescription sleep-aid Halcion for several years.

-But the couple divorced in 1995, and their breakup was an embarrassing public spectacle, with the pair exchanging insults in print interviews and on television shows.
+The marriage was often ugly, the breakup even uglier.
+The couple divorced in 1995, and their breakup was an embarrassing public spectacle, with the pair exchanging insults in print interviews and on television shows.
 Reynolds finally paid her a $2 million settlement and a vacation home to settle the divorce.

+“There was pain.
+There was some abuse,” Anderson told the AP in 1995.
+There was drug addiction, on his part.
+There was always me trying to save it and feeling very empowered that I thought I could.
+And there was great love on my part.”

-He rebounded once again, this time with the role of porn movie impresario Jack Horner in “Boogie Nights,” which brought him some of his best reviews.
+Reynolds rebounded once again, this time with the role of porn movie impresario Jack Horner in Paul Thomas Anderson’s “Boogie Nights,” which brought him some of his best reviews even though he felt ambivalent about his character and felt limited rapport with the director.

 He won a Golden Globe for best supporting actor and received an Oscar nomination.
-Convinced he would win, he was devastated when the Oscar went to Robin Williams for “Good Willi Hunting.”
+Convinced he would win, he was devastated when the Oscar went to Robin Williams for “Good Will Hunting.”

 “I once said that I’d rather have a Heisman Trophy than an Oscar,” he wrote in his memoir.
 “I lied.”